SuperX612/GLAD/README.md

-# From Gradients to Pixels: A Gradients Inversion Attack by Inverting Cross-Entropy Loss Function
+# Gradient Leakage Attack against Duplicate Labels via Model Output Reconstruction
 ## Abstract

-RGLA, a gradient leakage attack (GLA) method, can reconstruct 224 $\times$ 224 pixels private training data of batch size 256 in 30 seconds while considering duplicate labels.
-RGLA addresses the challenge of high-resolution data and duplicate labels for GLAs, thus push the GLA more realistic.
-Extensive experiments demonstrate the robustness of RGLA to high resolution, duplicate labels, batch size, relatively strict defense methods, and initialization methods for the dummy model output.
+GLAD, a gradient leakage attack (GLA) method, can reconstruct 224 $\times$ 224 pixels private training data of batch size 256 in 30 seconds while considering duplicate labels.
+GLAD addresses the challenge of high-resolution data and duplicate labels for GLAs, thus push the GLA more realistic.
+Extensive experiments demonstrate the state-of-the-art ability and robustness of GLAD to high resolution, duplicate labels, batch size, relatively strict defense methods, and initialization methods for the dummy model output.